toms20/MMMP_COG/README.md

 This Project is hosted by The Ohio State University and satisfies the senior thesis requirement for graduating ME, BME and CSE majors

-What you will find here?
+This repository contains all the code related to the MMMP Scale Project.

--The main repository for everything code/application related to the MMMP Scale Project.
+You can find the documentation [here](http://mmmp.btcoding.com/index.html).